MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.sstor.md

 ### Enum Objects - Notes

-* Juxtaposed to some hash table implementations, this implementation utilizes a single storage vector for each enumeration (enum) container.
-In some further details, the storage vector may be implemented as a Common Lisp adjustable array, in a fairly simple methodology for local object storage.
+* This implementation utilizes a single storage vector for each enumeration (enum) container.
+For applications in dynamic storage, the storage vector may be implemented as a Common Lisp adjustable array.
+For applications in static storage, the storage vector may be implemented with an effective subtype of Common Lisp `SIMPLE-ARRAY`.

 * Provides API definitions and extensible protocol classes for static and dynamic enum containers, interoperable with CLOS